DavidShears/IBMi_Password_Generator/README.md

 # IBMi_Password_Generator
 Code for generating a "random" IBMi Password.
 Originally a function mixed in with a load of others in one of my sandpits, this repository strips it out to standalone.

-**Important note:** we're using math.random() to generate a lot of the random numbers.
+**Important Note:** Two versions of the logic are included in pass-process.js, using math.random() and crypto.getRandomValues()

-Technically speaking this isn't a cryptographically secure method, but it does the job for demo/personal use.
+The script was originally written using math.random() however this isn't a secure method and should only be for demo/personal use.
 See more details here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random

+As of Feb 2023 the above logic was commented out and replaced with use of crypto.getRandomValues() which is a more secure approach explained here: https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues

+Original math.random() lines are commented out but can be re-introduced if a problem is identified.
+Otherwise getRandom function should be used.

 Once running the screen will be available on https://youripaddress:3005/passgen